 The reverse mortgage calculator helps you work out:

 - how much your debt will increase over time and what this means for the equity in your home

 - how changes in interest rates and house prices could affect the equity in your home

-Some months can get more expensive because of big bills that can be hard to budget for such as telephone, gas and electricity.
 If you are struggling to pay your utility bills, the following options could be available.